 The Graphical User Interface¶

 The Graphical User Interface (GUI) provides a point-and-click experience for working with Chameleon resources.
 From the GUI, you may perform tasks such as manage and launch instances, and configure custom networking.
 Additionally, you may download an OpenStack RC file from the GUI if you wish to work with the Command Line Interface, instead.
 The Chameleon GUI is built on top of OpenStack Horizon.
-There are two Chameleon resource sites, each with its own URL (though it is possible to easily switch from one to other, see Project and Region Menu).
+There are two Chameleon resource sites, each with its own URL (though it is possible to easily switch from one to other, see Project and Site Menu).

 The Texas Advanced Computing Center resources (CHI@TACC) are available at: